mrjuda/setup-env/README.md

 - Setup ES6 modules
 - Apply these settings to a project: Awesome Books
 ## Tutorial
-### PART 1: REPOSITORY: CREATE AND SYNC
+### 1. REPOSITORY: CREATE AND SYNC
-1. Create a new repo on GitHub (MIT LICENSE ONLY, no README, no nothing)
+1.1 Create a new repo on GitHub (MIT LICENSE ONLY, no README, no nothing) 1.1.
+Create a new repo on GitHub (MIT LICENSE ONLY, no README, no nothing)
 2. Open vscode > Clone Git Repository > Clone from GitHub > choose the one you created
 3. Choose a local folder to sync the repo > open the project
 4. With the project open in vscode, open the VSCODE TERMINAL